ferdiecode/Travel-Insurance-Prediction-Purwadhika-Capstone-Project-3/README.md

 The data is about travel insurance consisting of features as follows and its data type.

-Data columns (total 11 columns):
- #   Column                Non-Null Count  Dtype
 ---  ------                --------------  -----
- 0   Agency                44328 non-null  object
+ 0   Agency                44328 ndon-null  object
  1   Agency Type           44328 non-null  object
  2   Distribution Channel  44328 non-null  object
  3   Product Name          44328 non-null  object